gtvj/gtvj.github.io/_posts/2020-09-18-accessible-progress-bar-experiments.md

 layout: post
 ---

-I attended a Show and Tell earlier this week and saw a reasonably complex, JavaScript-driven interaction that had been implemented without ARIA.
+I attended a Show and Tell earlier this week and saw a reasonably complex JavaScript-driven feature being shown.
 The scenario being demonstrated was this:

 1. User performs action which initiates two simultaneous, long-running, asynchronous processes (lasting perhaps minutes)
 2. Two independent progress bars are displayed to the user